Skip to main content

 In 1943, the Lookouts were relocated by Washington Senators owner Clark Griffith to Montgomery, Alabama, citing a lack of ticket-sales brought about by World War II.
 Now under the name the “Montgomery Rebels,” the team operated in Montgomery throughout the 1943 season.
 Following a successful telegram and letter writing campaign by Chattanooga fans, the Lookouts returned to Chattanooga in December, 1943.
 The Lookouts went on to win two more championships within their league in 1952 and 1961.
 With the expansion of the American League in 1960, Washington Senators were relocated to Minnesota under a new name, the Minnesota Twins.
 In the Senators’ place, the Philadelphia Phillies became the Lookouts’ major league affiliate.

 From its establishment until the early 1960s, the Lookouts was a racially segregated team.
 Despite the Brooklyn Dodgers and Jackie Robinson breaking the “color barrier” in major league baseball in 1947, minor league teams in the South were slow to integrate, with some states and cities actively resisting desegregation by attempting to pass laws prohibiting integrated athletic competitions.
 By the early 1950s, various teams in the Texas League and South Atlantic League had begun to field Black players, while the Southern Association teams, including the Chattanooga Lookouts, remained segregated.
 Minor league teams, including those in the Southern Association, increasingly hosted integrated major league exhibition games in the 1950s.
 In Chattanooga, Engel Stadium hosted its first integrated exhibition game between the Boston Braves and the Brooklyn Dodgers in 1952.
-In 1954, Earl Mann, owner of the Southern Association team the Atlanta Crackers, attempted to integrate the league by fielding its first Black play, Nat Peeples.
+In 1954, Earl Mann, owner of the Southern Association team the Atlanta Crackers, attempted to integrate the league by fielding its first Black player, Nat Peeples.
 Ultimately, Peeples only stayed with the team for two weeks before he was demoted to a Class A minor league team.
 Between 1960 and 1961, several of the teams in the Southern Association, facing the financial cost of refusing to desegregate, folded or dropped out of the league.
 The struggling Southern Association disbanded in 1962, leaving the Lookouts without a league.

 Without a league for the Lookouts to play in, the Philadelphia Phillies withdrew as the team’s major league affiliate, leaving Chattanooga without baseball for the 1962 season.
 The Phillies renewed their affiliation with the Lookouts the next year, with the Chattanooga team now playing in the South Atlantic League.
 This arrangement was short-lived and in 1965, following an unsuccessful season, the Phillies once again withdrew their affiliation.
 Struggling to maintain ticket sales and unable to recover from a steady decline in performance, the Lookouts were forced to disband in 1966.